aju-odoo/documentation-user/helpdesk/helpdesk.rst

 Tickets have been created, now what?
 ------------------------------------

 Now your employees can start working on them!
-If you have selecting a manual assignation method then your employees will need to assign themselves to tickets using the "Assign To Me" button on the top left of a ticket or by adding themselves to the "Assigned to" field.
+If you have selected a manual assignation method then your employees will need to assign themselves to tickets using the "Assign To Me" button on the top left of a ticket or by adding themselves to the "Assigned to" field.